-- for Conversion Payment liabilities (the "CPL") outstanding and having a related Conversion Date falling prior to March 24, 2023, the maturity dates remain as July 26, 2024 for the converted 2024 Bonds and July 26, 2025 for the converted 2025 Bonds; and - if a conversion of any 2027 Bonds or any 2028 Bonds occurs before the previously applicable original maturity date of July 26, 2024 or July 26, 2025, a make whole amount for the Conversion Payment will be calculated up to the new applicable maturity date of January 26, 2027 or January 26, 2028, but no further step-up in interest rates will be applied for a period from the applicable original maturity dates to the new applicable maturity date.
+• for Conversion Payment liabilities (the "CPL") outstanding and having a related Conversion Date falling prior to March 24, 2023, the maturity dates remain as July 26, 2024 for the converted 2024 Bonds and July 26, 2025 for the converted 2025 Bonds; and

+• if a conversion of any 2027 Bonds or any 2028 Bonds occurs before the previously applicable original maturity date of July 26, 2024 or July 26, 2025, a make whole amount for the Conversion Payment will be calculated up to the new applicable maturity date of January 26, 2027 or January 26, 2028, but no further step-up in interest rates will be applied for a period from the applicable original maturity dates to the new applicable maturity date.

-The 2027 Bonds and the 2028 Bonds, which by definition includes, unless the context requires otherwise all the Changed 2024 Bonds and the Charged 2025 Bonds as may be have been changed from time to time (collectively the "Bonds") are anchored by one long-term, UK-based institutional shareholder (the "Lead Investor") and participated in by other investors (all investors collectively, the "Bondholders").
+The 2027 Bonds and the 2028 Bonds, which by definition includes, unless the context requires otherwise, all the Changed 2024 Bonds and the Charged 2025 Bonds as may have been changed from time to time (collectively the "Bonds"), are held in majority by one institutional shareholder (the "Lead Investor") and by other investors (all investors collectively, the "Bondholders").